openenergymonitor/emontx4/emontx4_emonbase_install.md

 - EmonBase: RaspberryPi base-station
 - Up to 6 CT sensors
 - RJ11 voltage sensor cable
-- USB-C data cable for wired connection between the EmonTx4 and emonBase

-**Steps to install**

-1. Plug CT sensors into emonTx via 3.5mm jack plugs
+## Quick install guide

-2. Clip CT sensors around Live OR Neutral cable of the AC circuit to be measured (not both)
+1. Clip CT sensors around Live OR Neutral cable of the AC circuit to be measured (not both)

-3. Plug emonTx into Raspberry Pi base-station USB-A port using USB-C to USB-A cable
+2. Plug CT sensors into emonTx via 3.5mm jack plugs

-4. Plug emonVS RJ11 cable into emonTx
+3. Plug emonVS RJ11 cable into emonTx

-5. Plug emonVS USB-C cable into  Raspberry Pi base-station power input connector
+4. Plug emonVS USB-C cable into Raspberry Pi base-station power input connector

-6. Plug emonVS into mains power via a domestic wall socket
+5. Plug emonVS into mains power via a domestic wall socket

-7. (optionally) connect Raspberry Pi base-station to Ethernet
+6. (optionally) connect Raspberry Pi base-station to Ethernet

-8. Switch on mains socket and verify that the green LED on the emonTx and the red LED on the Raspberry Pi illuminates
+7. Switch on mains socket and verify that the green LED on the emonTx and the red LED on the Raspberry Pi illuminates.

-9. After a few moments the Raspberry Pi will create a Wi-Fi Access Point called ‘emonpi’, connect to this using password ‘emonpi2016’

-10. Browse the IP address http://192.168.42.1 and follow the setup wizard to connect the device to your local Wi-Fi network

-9. Once connected to your local Wi-Fi network the base-station can be accessed via http://emonpi or http://emonpi.local
+8. Continue with step 5.
+EmonBase Setup below.

 **Instructions for safe use:**